-- (a) a corporate service agreement entered into with Cobega on 26 May 2016, and amended on 1 January 2019 and 1 January 2020, which took effect from 1 June 2016, provided that Cobega maintains an indirect stake higher than 50% in Olive.
-The services rendered by Cobega to Olive under this agreement include services relating to its business operations (including with respect to its industrial, organisation and human resources functions), financial operations (including with respect to its cash management, cash control, accounting and tax functions) and legal management; - (b) certain corporate services agreements entered into between Cobega and each of: - (i) Olive Activos, S.L.U., Nosoplas, S.L.U., and Frutos y Zumos, S.A.U., all of which were entered into on 22 June 2016, and amended on 1 January 2019 and 1 January 2020.
-They took effect from 1 June 2016, for a three year term and automatically extend for one year periods unless notice to the contrary is served two months in advance of the termination date; and - (ii) RPET Flake S.L. and Ikenergy Tarancon S.L. each of which was entered into on 6 March 2019 and amended on 1 January 2020.
+- (a) a corporate service agreement entered into with Cobega on 26 May 2016, and amended on 25 May 2018, 1 January 2019, 1 January 2020 and 1 January 2021, which took effect from 1 June 2016, provided that Cobega maintains an indirect stake higher than 50% in Olive.
+The services rendered by Cobega to Olive under this agreement include services relating to its business operations (including with respect to its industrial, organisation and human resources functions), financial operations (including with respect to its cash management, cash control, accounting and tax functions) and legal management; - (b) certain corporate services agreements entered into between Cobega and each of: - (i) Olive Activos, S.L.U., Nosoplas, S.L.U., and Frutos y Zumos, S.A.U., all of which were entered into on 22 June 2016, and amended on 25 May 2018, 1 January 2019, 1 January 2020 and 1 January 2021.
+They took effect from 1 June 2016, for a three year term and automatically extend for one year periods unless notice to the contrary is served two months in advance of the termination date; and - (ii) RPET Flake S.L. and Ikenergy Tarancón S.L. each of which was entered into on 6 March 2019 and amended on 1 January 2020.
+The agreement with Ikenergy Tarancón S.L was further amended on 1 January 2021.